a close up of a bunch of flowers on a tree

 Preparation & Best Practices

-• Prepare as a gentle infusion
+Prepare as a gentle infusion to preserve delicate aromatic compounds

-• Add to honey or syrup preparations
+• Add to honey or syrup preparations for soothing formulations

-• Use freshly dried flowers for the best aroma
+• Use freshly dried flowers for the best aroma and potency

 Best Extraction Practices